DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 * In life, Ismark Antonovich, also known as Ismark the Great, was a mighty warrior and the burgomaster of the village of Barovia.
 In his prime, he fought scores of vampires and other undead left behind when Strahd vanished from public view.
 He eventually died defending a group of trappers from a dire wolf attack at the age of 44, and the statue outside was erected in his honor.
 * Ismark Antonovich was Ismark Kolyanovich's great-grandfather.
 Ismark's father gave him that name in the hopes that he would one day become a great warrior.

 Ismark doesn't believe that the players will be able to find either answers or protection in the village of Barovia, but suggests that they might find both in the town of Vallaki to the west.
 In the meantime, he is glad to offer the players room and board at his own home.
-(The Blood on the Vine Tavern doesn't have rooms for rent.)
+(The Blood of the Vine Tavern doesn't have rooms for rent.)

 If the players indicate an interest in traveling to Vallaki, he asks if they would allow Ireena to accompany them, escorting her to St. Andral's Church in Vallaki.